-The Executive is also advised to note:
+The Council is also asked to note:

-- the Capital Strategy, Capital programme and Treasury Management Strategy form part of the Medium Term Financial Strategy, but are being considered elsewhere on this agenda; - the forecast level of reserve balances shown at Appendix 4 to the Medium Term Financial Strategy.
-It should further be noted that these will be subject to confirmation once the outturn position for the current financial year (2021/22) is known and this will be reported in the revenue outturn report early in the new financial year; - (iii) the Council Tax base for Surrey Heath Borough Council is 38,976.2 as set at Council on 15 December 2021; - (iv) the Medium Term Financial Strategy contains a savings target of £1.350 million over the period of the strategy which will be achieved through a combination of further services efficiencies, increases in income and potentially service reductions to be identified through a output-based budget review for all services of the Council and subject to a Star Chamber challenge review that will commence in March 2022. - (v) The statement of the Chief Financial Officer (Strategic Director Finance and Customer Services) on the robustness of estimates and sustainability of balances.
+- (i) the forecast level of reserve balances shown at Appendix 4 to the Medium Term Financial Strategy.
+It should further be noted that these will be subject to confirmation once the outturn position for the current financial year (2021/22) is known and this will be reported in the revenue outturn report which will be considered by the Performance and Finance Scrutiny Committee and the Executive early in the new financial year; - (ii) the Council Tax base for Surrey Heath Borough Council is 38,976.2 as set at Council on 15 December 2021; - (iii) the Medium Term Financial Strategy contains a savings target of £1.350 million over the period of the strategy which will be achieved through a combination of further services efficiencies, increases in income and potentially service reductions to be identified through a output-based budget review for all services of the Council and subject to a Star Chamber challenge review that will commence in March 2022 and - (iv) The statement of the Chief Financial Officer (Strategic Director Finance and Customer Services) on the robustness of estimates and sustainability of balances.